Konecny powers Flyers past Blackhawks 4-3 in Prague

 Konecny turned Gilbert’s turnover into a 1-0 lead for Philadelphia 6:24 into the first, beating Corey Crawford on the glove side.

-Lindblom was credited with a power-play goal 6:28 into the second when his shot bounced off the crossbar and was deflected by Koekkoek into its own net.
+Lindblom was credited with a power-play goal 6:28 into the second when his shot bounced off the crossbar and was deflected by Koekkoek into his own net.
 Konecny then converted a backhander with 1:56 left in the period, giving the Flyers a 3-1 lead.

 Chicago played without defensemen Calvin de Haan and Connor Murphy due to injuries.

+“We turned way too many pucks over, that’s where we exposed ourselves defensively,” coach Jeremy Colliton said.

-Vigneault became the 21st coach in Flyers history in April.
+Vigneault became the 21st coach in Flyers history in April after they missed the playoffs for the fourth time in seven seasons.
 He also has coached Montreal, Vancouver and the New York Rangers.

 He was behind the bench as Philadelphia held off Chicago in the 26th NHL regular-season game played in Europe, and the fifth in Prague.